pattonsgirl/CS3900-AppSoftwareDev/Microservices/ProjectUpdate-Microservices.md

 If an endpoint is not working (incomplete), partial credit is available for the work that was done.

-Score: Total points among complete & incomplete endpoints
+### Score: Total points among complete & incomplete endpoints / total earnable complete & incomplete points
+### Honors / Bonus Score: 2 pts completed requirements per resource / endpoint

 For each completed endpoint:
 - Endpoint README contains reasonable mapping plans aligned with code implementation - 1 pt